James M. Jones

-James Monroe Jones (1862–1928) was Mayor of Kansas City, Missouri from 1896 to 1900.
+James Monroe Jones (1862 – 1928) was an American politician.
+A Republican, he served as Mayor of Kansas City, Missouri from 1896 to 1900.

 Biography

 Jones was born in Prospect, New York, and moved to Kansas City in 1885.
 He was a lawyer with offices at 15 West 9th Street and residence at 721 Harrison Street.
 Prior to being mayor, he was circuit court judge and had a residence at Independence and Park.